Coltonton/eon-custom-themes/README.md

 LEON/TWO_Instructions
 =======================

+## DO NOT DON NOT!!!!!
+TRY TO PUT A OP3T BOOT LOGO ON YOUR LEECO EON

 ## HELP WANTED!!

 I do not have a LEON and I need your help!
 If you want to send in a LEON/Two logo.bin it would be much appriciated!
 Email it to Cole@endoflinetech.com and I will get a working!
 It would be appricieated if you would help verify my work is working
+I'm also C-ton#2169 on discord if you want help / want to chat!